Volunteer in Kenya

 Special Needs Care

+As a volunteer on this project you will assist with providing daily hands-on support and disability education among families and local communities.
 Due to lack of support and education around disability awareness in Kenya, many disabled children and adults are hidden from public view by their families.
 The Kenyan culture is built largely around family values and beliefs, and it is expected that children should be able to contribute while at home and then ultimately provide for themselves when they reach adulthood.
-However, there are increasing numbers of children born with either mental or physical disabilities, such as Cerebral Palsy and Down Syndrome, who do not have access to support and cannot fend for themselves.
+However, there are increasing numbers of children born with either mental or physical disabilities, such as Cerebral Palsy and Down Syndrome, who do not have access to support and cannot provide for themselves.
 There are also many children and adults in Kenya who become disabled through the course of their lives.
-Volunteers on the Special Needs Care project assist with providing daily hands-on support and disability education among families and local communities.
-Volunteer tasks include assisting with physiotherapy and rehabilitation for the children or adults, and providing training for the family and supporting community.
-Volunteers on this project do not need to have previous experience or training in special needs care, as they will be working closely alongside local staff.

 Teaching - Maasai